Security of supply

 Jersey Electricity satisfies around a third of the Island’s energy requirements.
 Ensuring security of supply is one of our core objectives.
 To achieve this, we focus heavily on ensuring our infrastructure is securely designed and well maintained as well as on putting in place plans to restore power when equipment does fail.

 Our track record

 Like many power utilities, we measure our success at achieving supply security by monitoring the average Customer Minutes Lost (CMLs) experienced during the year.
 This is the total length of time supplies were interrupted during a year for each customer, on average.
-In general terms, since we installed our second interconnector between Jersey and France in 2000, our network has delivered power into homes at a reliability level of around three to five times that of the UK mainland.
+In 2017, the first full yearof operation of our Normandie 1 supply cable alongside our existing Normandie 2 and 3, we averaged just eight CMLs - reliability level tens times better than that of the UK mainland.
 This is a considerable achievement given the limited scale of the Jersey network and the limited levels of ‘connectivity’ that the Island enjoys when compared with other UK cities and regions of a comparable scale.